What Is REX Real Estate? | How It Works | REX Fees | Locations | REX vs. Traditional Realtors | Selling | Buying | REX Reviews | Top REX Alternatives

 In other words, buying directly from REX offers no built-in benefits — and a LOT of built-in risk.

-REX Real Estate Reviews: Pros, Cons, and Areas of Concern
+REX Real Estate reviews: Pros, cons, and areas of concern

-A REX Homes reviews show, this company offers some advantages compared to traditional real estate brokerages.
-But it’s important to weigh those benefits against the risks.
+As REX Homes reviews show, this company offers some advantages compared to traditional real estate brokerages.
+But it's important to weigh those benefits against the risks.
 Only then can you decide if REX is your best option, or if another discount service provides superior value.

 Pro: Big savings…if REX’s strategy works